 Ulysses actually suits the way I write better than Scrivener does, but so do many of its rivals, some of which also offer cross-platform capability (Ulysses is Apple only).
 And Scrivener itself can be a marvelous writing tool when pared down to its composition mode.
 The program is not as “pretty” as Ulysses but it does far more.
 Scrivener is essential for its excellent templates and for its comprehensive export capabilities.
 You can use it to write fluidly, reorganize and revise in fine detail, and then prepare a flawless manuscript for submission.
 No other software, including Ulysses, can do all of that nearly so well.

 iA Writer, Sublime Text (properly configured) and the up-and-coming Write! all provide attractive, customizable writing environments with a left-hand sidebar for project navigation and organization (Write! just recently introduced a local sidebar and is already working to improve it).
+Update, 4/9/18: I no longer use Write! software and can’t recommend it.
+See this article for more information.
 Any of these programs can substitute for Ulysses during the first draft process, with Scrivener coming into play after the first draft is complete.
 (The software I’m using to write this post, Byword, would also qualify if it would just add a navigational sidebar.)
 What’s more, all of these programs employ traditional files and folders to organize your work.
 Ulysses, in contrast, hides your work deep in a largely inaccessible database, though you can deliberately create external files and folders if you wish.
 Some people think this system provides advantages; I don’t.

 Here are a few reasons why a I think a subscription model for Ulysses is a really bad idea: